bhankymyk/bhankymyk/README.md

  - [Calorie Meal Planner](https://calorie-meal-planner.netlify.app/) It helps to plan meals based on the calories needed.

- - [Restaurant Manager ](https://calorie-meal-planner.netlify.app/) It helps to plan meals based on the calories needed.
+ - [Expensesly](https://bhankymyk-expensely.mdbgo.io/) An expense tracker, it helps users to manage their daily expenses.

 **Connect with me**